Reed-CompBio/Graphery/docs/user-manual/local-server.md

  -  Or you can clone the repository if the version is not available on the release page:

-    ```bash
+    ```
     git clone https://github.com/FlickerSoul/Graphery.git && cd Graphery/backend
     ```

     Under this director, you can see a `bundle` folder and a `user_server.py` file, as well as `launch` and `launch.bat` files.
-Those two will be the only thing you need.
+Those four files will be the only thing you need.
 You can copy them in to a separate folder and delete the rest.

 ## Usage